-OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND All residents over a certain age, throughout the city Engages residents citywide on common issues ensuring the integrity of the vote, preventing proxy voting or ballot harvesting; unlikely to represent the Advocates for PB blame decision- making by small unrepresentative groups as a reason for adopting PB; self-selected voters in small numbers fail to address this problem.
-All residents over a certain age, from a district Applies if district-specific funding is used (see above). date.
+OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND All residents over a certain age, throughout the city Engages residents citywide on common issues Difficulty in defining "resident", ensuring the integrity of the vote, preventing proxy voting or ballot harvesting; unlikely to represent the larger community accurately; unreasonable to expect participation rates above the single digits, based on broad experience in US cities to date.
+Advocates for PB blame decision-making by small unrepresentative groups as a reason for adopting PB; self-selected voters in small numbers fail to address this problem.
+All residents over a certain age, from a district Applies if district-specific funding is used (see above).
 Same as above All residents over a certain age, from a neighborhood or neighborhood coalition Applies if neighborhood- or coalition-specific funding is used.
-Same as above A selected representative ("stratified") sample of residents A small group more likely to represent the entire community or neighborhood than self-selected participants; less likely to be "captured" by interest groups. process; requires additional Such stratified sampling is used for the Portland Insights Survey administered by PSU; the knowledge required to do this exists in the city.
+Same as above A selected representative ("stratified") sample of residents A small group more likely to represent the entire community or Additional expense in the selection process; requires additional Such stratified sampling is used for the Portland Insights Survey